DannyRavi/nucleiAnsibleGalaxy/README.md

 ## Author Information

-This role was created by [Your Name or Organization].
+This role was created by DannyRavi.